What an Executor Cannot Do: A Beneficiary Guide

 You are responsible for identifying the estate’s creditors and settling its liabilities.
 Distributing assets prematurely can leave the estate without enough funds to cover its obligations.
 If this happens, creditors could sue the beneficiaries to recover the money, and you could be held personally responsible for the shortfall.
 Always follow the proper order: gather assets, pay all debts and expenses, and only then distribute what remains to the beneficiaries.

-Avoid Self-Dealing and Conflicts of Interest
+How to Avoid Conflicts of Interest

 As executor, you must be completely impartial.
 This means you cannot engage in “self-dealing” or create a conflict of interest.
 Self-dealing occurs when you, in your personal capacity, enter into a transaction with the estate.
 For example, you cannot buy the deceased’s home from the estate for a price below its fair market value or sell your own property to the estate.